pavril/vagrant-debian-arm/README.md

 #### Shutdown the virtual machine: `vagrant halt`

-When you're done working on your files, you can shut down the vitual machine by running `vagrant halt` from the directory with the Vagrantfile.
+When you're done working on your files, you can shut down the virtual machine by running `vagrant halt` from the directory with the Vagrantfile.

 #### Delete the virtual machine: `vagrant destroy`